Nikhilananddev/web/readme.md

 * CoffeeCup

 Phase 6 HTML Editor
-All of these editors have large interfaces that enable you to manually enter the code.  <br />
+All of these editors have large interfaces that enable you to manually enter the code.
-##Step 2: Create a new file with .HTML extension
+## Step 2: Create a new file with .HTML extension
 The next step is to tell your operating system that you intend to create a new HTML file.
 Do this by creating a new file and then saving it with the .html extension.
 It’s easy: just type the file name (whatever you choose), and then follow it with .html.
-For example: [myfile.html].  <br />
+For example: [myfile.html].
- <br /> <br /> <br /> ##Step 3: Type <html> into the editor
+  ## Step 3: Type <html> into the editor
 This command tells the editor that you intend to create HTML code, and it will automatically generate the following code for you.

 ```